 We admit that it isn’t that easy to choose one over the other.
 They are both fine platforms, from solid companies, that offer excellent customer support, and are continually improving their product.

 With so many great options on both sides, it can seem difficult at first to decide between them.
-However, by considering what features you need upfront and how much money you’re willing or able to spend long term, we hope this comparison helps make your decision simpler!
+Start off by considering what features you need upfront and how much money you’re willing or able to spend long term.
+That will help you pinpoint the best solution.
+We hope this comparison helps make your decision simpler!